 After completing pilates, all that stretching will lead to the natural relaxation of your muscles in an attempt to recover.
 Ultimately, this suppresses stress levels safely and healthily.

-That said, if you’re new to performing pilates, try to start slow.
+If you’re new to performing pilates, try to start slow.
 Time yourself and make sure you don’t exceed that as a newbie.
 As you get used to the strain and body movements, you can increase the complexity of body movements and the time you spend doing them.

 Tennis is an entertaining sport to partake in.
 It fosters community, which is good for your mental health.
 Tennis is also a great cardiovascular workout that prevents many stress-related conditions, like high blood pressure and heart diseases.